eorloff/fresco/doc/source/protocol_suites.rst

 some time before the inputs are known, or where a trusted third party is available at some point before the online computation.

 .. note:: Currently, only the *online* phase of SPDZ is implemented.
 FRESCO does, however, contain a method that lets a *trusted* party generate the required offline material which makes it usable in some settings.
-The full SPDZ protocol includes a protocol that lets the parties obtain the offline material without any trusted party.
+Furthermore, FRESCO contains a tool called a "fuelstation" which a third party (who does not need to be fully trusted) can run.
+In the two party case, the security model will be the same, since at least two parties have to collude to break the security.
+The full SPDZ protocol includes a protocol that lets the parties obtain the offline material without any third party.

 ..
     The LR15 Protocol Suite